anank0805kr/anank0805kr/README.md

 - 👋 Hi, I’m @anand
 - 👀 I’m interested in Web Development, Machine Learning and learning new technology
 - 🌱 I’m currently learning Web Development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on real-time projects
-- 📫 How to reach me ...
+- 📫 How to reach me:
+     Email: anand0805kr@gmail.com

 <!---
 anank0805kr/anank0805kr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.